johanclasson/Unity.Interception.Serilog/README.md

 ## Configuration

-The logging is set up by calling the `ConfigureSerilog` extension method on a container, and either pass in a `LoggerConfiguration` instance or use the overload with an action `Action` parameter where the `LoggerConfiguration` is created for you.
+The logging is set up by calling the `ConfigureSerilog` extension method on a container, and either pass in a `LoggerConfiguration` instance or use the overload with an `Action` parameter where the `LoggerConfiguration` is created for you.

 The `ConfigureSerilog` method registers an `ILogger` instance in the container, so it's important that the `LoggerConfiguration` is configured before.